Introduction to the Jackson's Chameleon

 The Pre-Requisite of UVB levels at UV Index 3

 The Chameleon Academy Supplementation Routine relies heavily on the chameleon producing its own Vitamin D3 from UVB exposure.
 This uses the natural body mechanisms designed for this purpose.
 This is highly desirable as vitamin D3 is fat soluble and can be overdosed and can cause serious health issues.
 Going through the natural process has a natural cut off where the body will stop producing D3 when it has enough.
 It maintains optimal levels in a way that we have no possible way of replicating.
 With sufficient UVB, dietary D3 may be removed from the regimen.
 This does not say that UVI 3 is the lowest that Jackson’s Chameleons can effectively produce D3 and if more testing shows acceptable conversion at lower UVI levels then that would be preferable.
 Excess UVB can be dangerous like it is for humans and we should aspire to use the lowest effective levels.
-We are still experimenting with being able to consistently raise up Jackson’s Chameleons under UVB only and there are tests under way presently.
-Until the results of those tests come in I am recommending one dusting a month of Repashy Calcium Plus LoD with a moderate amount of D3 as an insurance policy.
-I look forward to being able to remove that recommendation!
+As mentioned before, we are actually experimenting with whether Jackson’s Chameleons would like higher UVB levels than UVI 3.
+So there is much going on.
+At this point in time, UVI 3 appears to be a good target range.

 The Pre-Requisite of Gutloaded Feeders